uoelel/uoelel.github.io/content/support.md

 ### Consultation for PhD students, postdocs and staff

-Many of the issues arising during the data analyisis stage can be prevented by planning your analysis while designing the study and ahead of data collection.
+Many of the issues arising during the data analysis stage can be prevented by planning your analysis while designing the study and ahead of data collection.
 <u>**We strongly recommend you to work out your data analysis plan in details as early as possible.**</u>
 This expedient will save you time later on.